 Get ready to live a magical experience that will make you feel like a child again!

-Smell the scent of freshly baked sweets elves, reindeer, decorated fir trees, lights, Christmas balls, wooden houses, but above all… ‘Babbo Natale’ or better known as Santa Claus!
+Smell the scent of freshly baked sweets, elves, reindeers, decorated fir trees, lights, Christmas balls, wooden houses, but above all… ‘Babbo Natale’ or better known as Santa Claus!

 We are talking about the village of Santa Claus of Ronzano within the Teramo province in Abruzzo.
-The Santa’s village entirely built of tiny curated wooden houses, which will host a series of interactive experiences for the children.
-Including, with elves intended on wrapping gifts and sweet reindeer just waiting for you to pamper them.
-On top of that, children will be able to give Christmas letters to Santa
+Santa’s village entirely built of tiny curated wooden houses, which offer a series of interactive experiences for children.
+Including, wrapping gifts with elves, and sweet reindeer just waiting for you to pamper them.
+On top of that, children will be able to give their written Christmas letters to Santa directly.

-The district of Castel Castagna is very famous for its dried meat products such us prosciutto & salame.
+The district of Castel Castagna is very famous for its dried meat products such as prosciutto & salame.

 Church of Santa Maria di Ronzano

-For the older ones, please don’t miss the visit to the outstanding Chiesa of Santa Maria di Ronzano, one of the most beautiful Romanic churches of Abruzzo erected in 1170 and built with local white stones and hand-painted with incredible frescoes.
+There are interesting things for the older ones as well.
+Please, don’t miss to visit the outstanding Chiesa of Santa Maria di Ronzano, one of the most beautiful Romanic churches of Abruzzo erected in 1170 and built with local white stones and hand-painted with incredible frescoes.

 Not enough?
 Take a virtual tour!